HOW CAN YOU HELP?

 As a donor to the Club, your gift provides much more than a place for kids to attend after-school each day.
 Your gift enables a child to reach their full potential, to become their own best version, and to lay the foundation to accomplish their goals.

 Our kids deserve world-class programming.
 Striving for such a lofty goal may seem to be an impossible reach, but we are committed to providing our youth with the experiences that will prepare them for the adult challenges ahead.
 Outcome-focused programs, led by well-trained and passionate staff (who have access to the necessary equipment and supplies), will allow our kids to develop into the best versions of themselves.

 To encapsulate the incredible scope of what a gift to the Club provides a child – each December, we publish 12 stories from actual members or their families who have flourished in the Club because of DONORS LIKE YOU!
-Click here to see the complete series of our 2019 #12DaysOfGiving!
+Click here to see the stories in our 2021 #12DaysOfGiving as they premier!

 Your gift today can help change a child’s future.

 ...of Club teens expect to graduate from high school

 ...expect to complete some kind of post-secondary education